-0900-0930hrs - What is Negotiation?
-Learn to understand what a BATNA (best alternative to a negotiated agreement) and a ZOPA (zone of possible agreement) are.
-Learn the Harvard method of principled negotiation and how you can use it to overcome resistance to your position by bargaining over interests and needs.
+Morning Session 0900-13:00hrs - What is Negotiation? - Learn to understand what a BATNA (best alternative to a negotiated agreement) and a ZOPA (zone of possible agreement) are, and how to map out a negotiation.

-1300-1400hrs - LUNCH
+1300-1400hrs - Lunch

-1545hrs-1630hrs - Harvard Business School Case Study: Luna Pen Learn to identify these same five temperaments in other negotiators at the bargaining table and calculate your negotiating strategy accordingly in this simulation of a dispute between a woman representing a German manufacturing company and an Asian man whose company is their distributor in Taiwan.
+Harvard Business School Case Study: Luna Pen Learn to identify these same five temperaments in other negotiators at the bargaining table and calculate your negotiating strategy accordingly in this simulation of a dispute between a woman representing a German manufacturing company and an Asian man whose company is their distributor in Taiwan.
 (Electronic Voting)